algorand-bootcamp/.github/profile/README.md

 Welcome to the GitHub organization for Algorand developer bootcamps!
 This organization contains repositories for all of the bootcamps we currently have availible.
 Below is a link to each repository, a summary of the content, and video recordings of the live bootcamp.
 The README in each individual repo contains more information about how to get started and follow along.

-## TypeScript Bootcamps
+## Fullstack TypeScript Bootcamps

-Fullstack course using TypeScript for smart contracts via TEALScript and frontend via React.
+Fullstack courses using TypeScript for smart contracts via TEALScript and frontend via React.

 ### Beginner